BLKKKBVSIK/DiscordBotCrawler/README.md

   - config.json, you can change the prefix and the credidentials of the bot here.

 #### Todo List :

-Add character image to +playerstats command (WIP)
-Add character image to +bestplayer command
+Add character image to +bestplayer command (WIP) .

 Add pet image to +bestpet command

 Add pet image to +pet command

 ### Install